slackydev/Express/README.md

 - **Automatic Memory Management:** Reference counting for strings, arrays, and class instances.
 No manual `free` is needed in most cases.
 - **Module System:** Organize code with `import 'path' as Alias`.
 - **Pointers:** Supports native pointers, with `addr(x)` you can get the address of a variable.
+- **Destructuring assignment** Records can be assigned directly to local variables `(x,y) := myPoint`

 ---

 ## 🔍 Code Examples

-The best way to get a feel for Express is to see it in action.
-These short examples showcase some of its key features.
+These short examples showcase some of its current key features.

 ### 1. Classes, Inheritance, and Polymorphism